 Breast Density classifications according to the BI-RADS lexicon.

-Breast density is thought to be a factor of increased risk for breast cancer.
-The idea was originally met with skepticism but consensus now is that it is indeed a true risk element, and of interest to screening mammography.
+Breast density is thought to be a factor for an increase in the risk of breast cancer.
+The idea was originally met with scepticism, but the consensus now is that it is indeed a true risk element and of interest to screening mammography.

-Breast Density: BI-RADS type 1.
+BI-RADS type 1

-Breast Density: BI-RADS type 2.
+BI-RADS type 2

-Breast Density: BI-RADS type 3.
+BI-RADS type 3

-Breast Density: BI-RADS type 4.
+BI-RADS type 4